-A geographic inquiry on the lower slopes of Mount Kilimanjaro found that many schools lacked a reliable supply of clean water for sanitation.
-Based on this inquiry, the members of several non-government organisations along with the local villagers laid hundreds of metres of new pipes and installed tanks and taps so that children at the schools could wash their hands before preparing food.
+A geographical inquiry conducted on the lower slopes of Mount Kilimanjaro found that many schools lacked a reliable supply of clean water for sanitation.
+Based on this inquiry, the members of several non-government organisations along with the local villagers laid hundreds of metres of new pipes and installed tanks and taps so that children at the schools could wash their hands before preparing food (see Source GT.39).

-Source GT.38 Children at school near Mount Kilimanjaro using newly installed taps to wash their hands before preparing food.
+Source GT.39 Children at school near Mount Kilimanjaro using newly installed taps to wash their hands before preparing food.

-- 1 The self-evaluation checklist is one way to reflect on a geographic inquiry.
-What are two other ways? - 2 Why are the findings of a geographic inquiry often useful to the community?
+- 1 A self-evaluation checklist is one way to reflect on a geographical inquiry.
+What are two other ways? - 2 Why are the findings of a geographical inquiry often useful to the community?

-- What geographic questions do you think began the inquiry that resulted in the new taps in the Tanzanian school shown in Source GT.38? - 4 Why is it important that an action plan for change consider the issue of sustainability?
+- 3 What geographical questions do you think began the inquiry that resulted in the new taps in the Tanzanian school shown in Source GT.39? - 4 Why is it important that an action plan for change consider the issue of sustainability?